moleculerjs/site/source/docs/service.md

 If you are using our [Moleculer Web](moleculer-web.html) module, you can request it as `GET /v2/posts/find`.
 {% endnote %}

-> You can disable version prefixing with the `useVersionPrefix: false` setting in Service settings.
+> You can disable version prefixing with the `$noVersionPrefix: true` setting in Service settings.

 ## Settings
 The `settings` property is a store, where you can store every settings/options to your service.
 You can reach it inside the service via `this.settings`.